ahmadghoniem/Rewynd/README.md

      - Daily drawdown limits
      - Maximum drawdown limits
      - Consistency rule percentage

 3. **Sync Your Data**
    - Click the Sync button to extract your trading data
-   - If the data looks incorrect, simply click Sync again to refresh

-3. **Sync Your Data**
-   - Click the Sync button to extract your trading data